-Modifying boot paths in stable storageThe ISL commands PRIMPATH, ALTPATH, and CONSPATH are available for placing new primary boot path, alternate boot path, or console boot path information in stable storage.
+The ISL commands PRIMPATH, ALTPATH, and CONSPATH are available for placing new primary boot path, alternate boot path, or console boot path information in stable storage.
 The changes need to be in stable storage to execute the autoboot sequence properly in the event of a power outage or other serious failure.

-Caution The commands described in the above paragraph may disrupt normal system functions if used inappropriately.
+CAUTION The commands described in the above paragraph may disrupt normal system functions if used inappropriately.
 For this reason, do not attempt to use these commands without assistance from Hewlett-Packard service personnel.

-To execute any of these three commands, enter the command with its appropriate parameter or enter (Return) after the command and wait to be prompted for further input:
+To execute any of these three commands, enter the command with its appropriate parameter or enter Return after the command and wait to be prompted for further input:

 '''

-ISL> ALTPATH 6/4.3.0
+ISL> altpath 0/0/1/0.6

 '''